MicrosoftDocs/fabric-docs/docs/real-time-analytics/onelake-shortcuts.md

 1. Select **Close**.

 > [!NOTE]
 > You can only connect to one subfolder or table per shortcut.
-To connect to more data, repeat these steps and create new shortcuts.
+To connect to more data, repeat these steps and create additional shortcuts.

 ## [Azure Data Lake Storage Gen2](#tab/adlsgen2)